Recital 1 of the General Data Protection Regulation:

 Third-party, searchable, indexed : https://gdpr-info.eu/

 eTrigue has made this information available to assist organizations in understanding the GDPR.
-The information contained herein is not legal advice and shall not be construed as legal advice.
+The information contained here is not legal advice and shall not be construed as legal advice.

-Any person who intends to rely upon or use the information contained herein in any way is solely responsible for independently verifying the information and obtaining independent expert advice if required.
-Organizations should consult their legal counsel to interpret and understand their obligations under the GDPR, and how their organization utilizes and processes personal data.
+Anyone who intends to rely upon or use the information contained here is responsible for independently verifying the information and obtaining independent expert advice if required.
+Theremore, organizations should consult their legal counsel to interpret and understand their obligations under the GDPR, and how their organization utilizes and processes personal data.